 Modifies GS 143B-811 to require the Department of Public Safety (DPS) to annually evaluate intensive intervention services (rather than community programs and multipurpose group homes).
-Specifies that intensive intervention services are evidence-based or research-supported community-based or residential services that are necessary for a juvenile in order to prevent the juvenile's commitment to a youth development center or detention facility, or facilitate the juvenile's successful return to the community following commitment.
+Specifies that intensive intervention services are evidence-based or research-supported community-based or residential services necessary for a juvenile in order to prevent the juvenile's commitment to a youth development center or detention facility, or facilitate the juvenile's successful return to the community following commitment.
 Makes conforming changes.

 Amends GS 143B-846, which requires each county board of commissioners to appoint a Juvenile Crime Prevention Council (County Council).
-Modifies the required membership of each County Council to include the designee of the chief of police as an alternative to the chief of police, the director of the area Local Management Entity/Managed Care Organization (LME/MCO) or that person's designee (instead of the director of the area mental health, developmental disabilities, and substance abuse authority or that person's designee), and two persons under the age of 21 years, or one person under the age of 21 years and one member of the public representing the interest of families of at-risk juveniles (instead of two person under the age of 18 years, one of whom is a member of the State Youth Council).
+Modifies the required membership of each County Council to include the designee of the chief of police as an alternative to the chief of police, the director of the area Local Management Entity/Managed Care Organization (LME/MCO) or that person's designee (instead of the director of the area mental health, developmental disabilities, and substance abuse authority or that person's designee), and two persons under the age of 21 years, or one person under the age of 21 years and one member of the public representing the interests of families of at-risk juveniles (instead of two persons under the age of 18 years, one of whom is a member of the State Youth Council).

 Amends GS 143B-849 to now require County Councils to meet at least six times per year rather than bimonthly.